CharlesCardot/CharlesCardot.github.io/index.md

 ---
 layout: page
 title: Charles A. Cardot
-subtitle: Computational Physicist and Cat Lover.
+subtitle: Computational physicist with a love for cats.
 use-site-title: true
 cover-img: